 In 1992, the book ‘Coaching for Performance’, written by John Whitmore defined coaching as “unlocking a person’s potential to maximise their performance.
-It is helping them to learn rather than teaching them.”
+It is helpiWhat Are The Origins Of The Coaching Profession?ng them to learn rather than teaching them.”
 This was when people began to realise the benefits of the coaching approach beyond sports.

 Coaching has ripened slowly over the years through education, training, self-improvement and more.
 After this gradual evolution, there is hardly an arena left untouched.
 Be it singing, dancing, writing, financial planning or even dating!
 There’s a coach for everyone and everything.